Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 toc: true
 ---

-## Breaking change: Property type changed for UserProfile.ProfileSettingPreference
+## Property type changed for UserProfile.ProfileSettingPreference

 Introduced with issue: [#4466](https://github.com/Altinn/altinn-studio/issues/4466) and release v2020.28.
 **The change affects all applications in TT02 and PR with nuget version 1.0.98 and lower.**